cschweig2/chelseas-pizza/README.md

 Test: "It will add $4 to the total cost of the pizza if the user chooses large instead of medium." <br>
 Expect(pizzaChoice.calculateCost()).toEqual(16);<br>

-Test: "It will add $6 to the total cost of the pizza if the user chooses "sausage and peppers" as a topping." <br>
+Test: "It will add $6 to the total cost of the pizza if the user chooses "sausage" as a topping." <br>
 Expect(pizzaChoice.calculateCost()).toEqual(18);<br>

+Describe: addTopping();

+Test: "It adds the user's chosen topping to the array of topping choices."
+Expect(pizzaChoice.addTopping()).toEqual(["pepperoni", "sausage"]);

 ## Support and contact details